dereknovak/LS170-LS/study_guide.md

 ### Three-way Handshake

 - A three-way handshake is used within TCP to establish a working connection between two applications.
+The client will first send a message with the SYN flag raised, to which the server will respond with a raised SYN-ACK flag raised.
+Once received, the client will send a second message with the ACK flag raised, and once this is received by the server, communication can commence.

 ### Flow Control

 - "Flow Control is a mechanism to prevent the sender overwhelming the receiver with more data than it can process.
 Each participant in a connection lets the other participant know how much data it is willing to accept using a field in the TCP header."

-- To prevent overwhelming the receiver with too much data from the sender, a TCP segment implements **flow control**.
+- To prevent overwhelming the receiver with too much data from the sender, TCP implements **flow control**.
 By establishing each network's *window size*, the segment can dynamically control how much data is being sent at one time to prevent clutter which could result in dropped data.

 ### Congestion Avoidance

 - "Congestion avoidance is a process by which TCP uses data loss (based on the volume of retransmissions required) as a feedback mechanism to determine how congested the network is, and adjusts the amount of data being sent accordingly."

-- To prevent overwhelming the network with too much data from the sender, a TCP segment implements **congestion avoidance**.
-By analyzing areas of consistent network congestion, and therefore dropped packets, the segment will reduce the size of its *transmission window*, limiting the total unacknowledged segments that the sender can have at a given time.
+- To prevent overwhelming the network with too much data from the sender, TCP implements **congestion avoidance**.
+By analyzing the Real-Time Transmission (RTT) and absence of an ACK (dropped packet), the segment will reduce the size of its *transmission window*, limiting the total unacknowledged segments that the sender can transmit at a given time.

 ## UDP (User Datagram Protocol)
 https://launchschool.com/lessons/2a6c7439/assignments/9bb82c9b